ChrisMaherLab/PACT/README.md

 ## Overview

-Standardized workflows for sensitive and reproducible detection of both small and large genomic alterations using targeted cfDNA sequencing, shared in a portable [Common Workflow Language](https://www.commonwl.org/) (CWL) pipeline.
+Standardized workflows for sensitive and reproducible detection of both small and large genomic alterations using targeted cfDNA sequencing, shared in a [Common Workflow Language](https://www.commonwl.org/) (CWL) pipeline.

 ## Quick Start